bennidi/mbassador/README.md

 Mbassador
 =========

-Mbassador is a very light-weight message bus implementation following the publish subscribe pattern.
-It is designed for ease of use and aims to be resource efficient and very fast.
+Mbassador is a very light-weight message bus (event bus) implementation following the publish subscribe pattern.
+It is designed for ease of use and aims to be feature rich, extensible while preserving resource efficiency and performance.
+Check out the [performance comparison](http://codeblock.engio.net/?p=37) which also reviews part of the features of the compared implementations

 At its core it offers the following:

 + <em><strong>Annotation driven</em></strong>: To define and customize a message handler simply mark it with @Listener annotation
 + <em><strong>Delivers everything</em></strong>: Messages must not implement any interface and can be of any type (-> message bus is typed using generics with upper